RoanBrand/MQTT-Siemens-S7-300/README.md

    - SFC58 WR_REC
    - SFC59 RD_REC

+## Network Configuration
+The MQTT FB can use the internal Ethernet adapter of a CPU (PN) or an external Ethernet adapter (CP).

+Remarks for internal Ethernet (PN) adapter configuration:
+- The IP-Address of the internal adapter has to be configured within the hardware configuration tool (HW Config), click on the PN-IO object
+- The remote IP and Port parameters are configured via an UDT structure (UDT1 or whatever the UDTx number is).
+Create a DB out of it and modify the network parameters according to your needs:
+ - connection_type: must be B#16#11
+ - rem_staddr:  The IP address in bytes (6 byte array).
+The last 4 bytes must be B#16#0
+ - rem_tsap_id: The remote Port in bytes (16 byte array).
+For an MQtt broker this is usually 1883 (B#16#7, B#16#D0).
+The last 14 bytes must be B#16#0.
+ - you must pass the network parameters DB of type (UDT1 or whatever the UDTx number is) to the MQTT Functionblock parameter net_config.
+ - you must set the MQTT Functionblock parameter PNorCP to 0 (PN=0, CP=1)
+ - you must set the MQTT Functionblock parameter connectionID to a desired value, f.e.
+1
+ - you must set the MQTT Functionblock parameter is not needed for the PN configuration Example for a MQTT FB call in OB1 configured for internal Ethernet (PN) usage:
+*MQTT.DB71(net_config := DB72_NET_CONFIG, PNorCP := 0, connectionID := 1);*

+ Remarks for external Ethernet (CP) adapter configuration:
+ - The IP-Address of the internal adapter has to be configured within the hardware configuration tool (HW Config), click on the PN-IO object
+ - The connection must be configured in Simatic Manager "Connections"
+ - you must pass the network parameters DB of type (UDT1 or whatever the UDTx number is) to the MQTT Functionblock parameter net_config, however no configuration is needed because it is ignored.
+ - you must set the MQTT Functionblock parameter PNorCP to 1 (PN=0, CP=1)
+ - you must set the MQTT Functionblock parameter connectionID to the connection ID configured in Simatic Manager "Connections"
+ - you must set the MQTT Functionblock parameter cpLADDR to the address of the CP module.
+ Example for a MQTT FB call in OB1 configured for external Ethernet (CP)usage:
+*MQTT.DB71(net_config := DB72_NET_CONFIG, PNorCP := 1, connectionID := 1, cpLADDR := W#16#100);*

+## Setup memory footprint

+### Setting up buffers
+To reduce the memory usage of the MQtt DBs you can set the receive and transmit buffer sizes.

+- Set tcpRecBuf array size in mqttData DB and TCP_RECVBUFFERSIZE in mqttGlobals to the same value (f.e.
+8192) of your choice.
+- Set TCP_MAXRECVSIZE in mqttGlobals DB to a value equal or smaller than TCP_RECVBUFFERSIZE
+- Set tcpSendBuf array size in mqttData DB to a value of your choice
+- Set buffer array size in mqttData DB to a value of your choice, but not smaller than the largest value of TCP_MAXRECVSIZE or tcpSendBuf, whoever is larger

+Keep in mind: data from tcpRecBuf is transfered to buffer and also data from buffer is tranfered to tcpSendBuf within the Code.
+So match the sizes appropriately.

+### Kickout CP or PN references if not used

+All calls to Ethernet functions within the MQTT Functionblock code are implemented as a PN and a CP call.
+There is a If-Then-Else clause refering to PNorCP Input variable.
+Remove the If-Then-Else clause and keep the Ethernet function call you need.

+Don´t break the code :-)

 # Example

 Included is an example application function block (FB70) that is typically called from OB1.
 Inputs for this block can trigger a MQTT broker connect, publish a message or subscribe to a MQTT channel.